Txnn3r/Txnn3r.github.io/_posts/2023-04-27-SpaceHeroesCTF.md

 I have to say I was a little stumped here for some time, I tried extracting data from other processes that seemed suspicious to me such as `wmplayer.exe` and `notepad.exe` however each of those came up in deadends and left me with more questions than answers.

-Eventually, I thought of the idea of running a filescan on the system and using grep to search for an extention of `.jpg` instead of the word flag, this time I had a few hits, but none of them had extremely obvious names such as `flag.jpg`.
+Eventually, I thought of the idea of running a filescan on the system and using grep to search for an extension of `.jpg` instead of the word flag, this time I had a few hits, but none of them had extremely obvious names such as `flag.jpg`.

 ![image](https://user-images.githubusercontent.com/101006959/235036269-6714b2d2-4403-4065-99a6-fc26528c38ef.png)